 Music is powerful.
 The right song can bring us back in time, make us feel intense emotion, and even provoke our sense of smell by causing us to recall a memory.
 Imagine, then that music can also help stimulate dreaming.

-If you make listening to calming music before bed could help you fall asleep and rest better by reducing stress and anxiety2.
+Listening to relaxing music before bed could help you fall asleep and rest better by reducing stress and anxiety2.
 Plus, over time, the habit of hearing relaxing music can cue your body that it’s time for sleep and help you fall asleep even faster.

 11: Try a White Noise Machine

-Sometimes the right solution might not be to eliminate noise (Hack 9) but to actually increase the noise.
-This can be done with the magic of a white noise machine, which soothes you to sleep with sound waves that range a wide range of frequencies.
+Sometimes the right solution might not be to eliminate noise (Hack 9) but to increase the noise.
+This can be done with the magic of a white noise machine, which soothes you to sleep with sound waves in a wide range of frequencies.
 The white noise drowns out the sounds of your external environment, masking them with a whooshing sound similar to the soothing sounds parents make to their newborns.

 12: Paint Your Bedroom in Tranquil Colors

-Blue is a prevalent color in nature.
-It’s the same hue as our skies and oceans, and it inspires a feeling of calm.
-Other colors that help promote sleep include earth tones and muted shades of green, yellow, orange, gray, coral, and beige.
+Other colors that may help promote sleep include earth tones and muted shades of green, yellow, white, and beige.

 Avoid the temptation to paint your bedroom in bold and bright colors.
 While intense colors like red can increase the energy of the room, they’re counterproductive to sleep.

 13: Try Aromatherapy

-Our sense of smell is triggered through the olfactory nerve, which sends signals to our brain.
-These signals can trigger a response from either our autonomic nervous system (fight or flight), or our parasympathetic nervous system (calming and relaxation).
+Our sense of smell is triggered through the olfactory nerve4, which sends signals to our brain.
+These signals can trigger a response from either our autonomic nervous system (fight or flight) or our parasympathetic nervous system (calming and relaxation).